WordPress/gutenberg/packages/data/README.md

 	},
 } );

+// Call with correct number type. registry.select( 'store' ).getItems( 'foo', 'bar', 54 );

+// Call with the wrong string type, **but** here we have avoided an
-// '54' is guaranteed to be coerced to a number/ registry.select( 'store' ).getItems( 'foo', 'bar', '54' );
+// wanted resolver call because '54' is guaranteed to have been
+// coerced to a number by the `normalizeArgs` method. registry.select( 'store' ).getItems( 'foo', 'bar', '54' );
 ```

-This is particularly important to ensure that resolvers are cached correctly.
-Resolvers are intended to be invoked once per selector call and are then marked as resolved.
-However, resolvers are keyed in a cache by their arguments.
-Therefore ensuring type consistency between these arguments is important to avoid cache misses.
+Ensuring consistency of arguments for a given selector call is [an important optimization to help improve performance in the data layer](https://github.com/WordPress/gutenberg/pull/52120).

 ## Going further